sonm-io/presale-token/NOTE.md

 Well, at least we found this bug with 'throw' and I copied right version of contract themselves.

+3. Deployed crowdsale contract from OpenZeppelin, it's seems works.. truffle console stil make me angry because it's not support default accounts and have strange behaviour, but simple functions looked like works

+**TODO**:

-**TODO**: clean this issue, when guys from OpenZeppelin handle merge from @SCBuergel and write properly test.
+-- clean second issue, when guys from OpenZeppelin handle merge from @SCBuergel and write properly test.
 In opposition we need to run test's ourself in truffle syntax.

+-- do crowdsale dummy, rewrite deploy script, rewrite tests(?)